 The perfect project for anyone with keys.
 Pour resin into a mold, then add keychain hardware.
 Not only does this resin key chain fit nicely in the palm of your hand, but it’s easy to find in a purse or backpack.

-Looking for a way to turn nature into wearable jewelry?
-Resin can be your secret weapon!
-Learn how to combine wood scraps with resin to turn into wearable pendants and earrings.
+Looking for a way to turn nature into jewelry?
+Resin can be your secret weapon.
+Learn how to combine wood scraps with resin to make pendants.

 Looking for more help with epoxy resin casting?

 It’s why I wrote the book, Resin Fundamentals.
 For less than the cost of a resin kit, you can buy the book where I share the essential details I’ve learned in fifteen years of creating with resin.
-You can download it now and read it this afternoon!
+Buy the book now and get a download link to your email in minutes.